 Ambassadors agree to be trained to field questions from prospective, admitted, and newly enrolled international students regarding admission and the transition to campus as additional support for the OISS team.
 Ambassadors assist the OISS staff and serve as mentors to newly arriving international students during the New Student Orientation (NSO) and International Student Orientation (INSO).

 Ambassadors will also coordinate OISS, ISAC, and Rotaract events that foster cross cultural interactions and engagement (i.e. Pepperdine World Cup, Global Festival, Global Tea Time, etc.).
 Ambassadors will seek opportunities to acquaint students with local ethnic restaurants, excursions in Los Angeles, sports events, local festivals, Volunteer Center and Campus Recreation opportunities, and cultural talent shows, among others.
 Ambassadors represent the broader university and are not limited to interaction with students from the region of the world they represent.

-- Must be an international student enrolled at Pepperdine University on the Malibu campus for the Fall 2018 and Spring 2019 academic year
+- Must be an international student enrolled at Pepperdine University on the Malibu or Drescher campus for the Fall 2019 and Spring 2020 academic year

-- Must enjoy working in a diverse and team-oriented environment
+- Enjoy working in a diverse and team-oriented environment

-- Must have demonstrated efforts to integrate/ coordinate international students
+- Have demonstrated efforts to integrate/ coordinate international students

-- Must have a strong academic record at Pepperdine University (min 2.7 cumulative GPA)
+- Have a strong academic record at Pepperdine University (min 2.7 cumulative GPA)

-- Must have been enrolled at Pepperdine University for at least one year (enrolled no later than Fall 2018)
+- Have been enrolled at Pepperdine University for at least one year (enrolled no later than Fall 2018)

-- Dedicate approximately two hours per week to the program
+- Dedicate approximately five to seven hours per week to the program

 - Help during INSO and support the students' transition into Pepperdine